concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 Customer experience metrics you'll want to track

 Measuring customer experience is all about understanding how customers see your brand, how happy they are with what you offer, and how loyal they feel.
-It's crucial to keep track of this- and that's where customer experience metrics come in.
+While customer metrics—such as operational, demographic, and performance indicators—provide a broad view of your customer base, customer experience metrics focus specifically on the quality of interactions and emotional responses.
+It’s crucial to keep track of this—and that’s where customer experience metrics come in.
 They help you align your business strategies with what your customers actually want, which can boost your performance and success.

 concept meter graphic of measuring customer experience